adrianw-eecs/Self_Driving_Car_Simulator/README.md

 ### Loss Functions
 I tried a few loss functions however they all performed worse than the mean squared error that I had been using all along.
 Looking at graphs of the loss functions I tried I can see why they would perform worse than the mean squared error since their slope are all lower/not as steep.

+### Drop out rate
+Drop out rate is a useful property that allows every node in the network to get a chance to contribute to the end outputs and prevents one single node from making all the decisions.
+The drop out rate is a value that needs to be tuned very carefully, if the drop out rate is too high the network will fail to learn anything.

 ## Future Steps:
 1. Add Lane Detection